 This was the wettest February since 1981.
 And this year's extra day added 0.14" of precipitation to the rain bucket.
 Additionally, 0.2" of snow fell, the most snowfall on Leap Year Day since 1968 when 1.1" fell (the most for the date).
 This was the last measurable snow of the winter, a season in which just 11.9" of snow fell - slightly less than last year's paltry 12.4".

 The mildest February on record (since passed by Feb.
 2017 and 2018) ended on a raw and rainy note, with a high/low of 42°/low of 37° and 0.37" of rain.
-The winter of 2011-12 was the second mildest on record, behind the winter of 2001-02 (now ranked third, passed by the winter of 2015-16).
+The winter of 2011-12 was the second mildest on record, behind the winter of 2001-02 (it's now ranked fourth).
 Furthermore, this was the eleventh month in a row with above average temperatures, the longest such streak since 1998-99 when there were twelve consecutive months.
 (The streak would continue for three more months.)